 Mental health is extremely important in PD.
-Although common in other chronic diseases, research suggests that depression and A feeling of nervousness, worried thoughts and physical distress. are even more common in PD.
+Although common in other chronic diseases, research suggests that A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. and A feeling of nervousness, worried thoughts and physical distress. are even more common in PD.
 It is estimated that at least 50 percent of those diagnosed with PD will experience some form of depression during their illness, and up to 40 percent will experience an anxiety disorder.

 The Parkinson’s Foundation Parkinson’s Outcomes Project found that taken together, mood, depression and anxiety have the greatest impact on health status, even more than the motor impairments commonly associated with the disease.

 While everyone feels sad from time to time — and while people with PD may experience grief in reaction to a PD diagnosis — depression is different.
 Sadness is temporary, but depression is persistent, lasting for weeks or longer.
 Depression is a part of PD itself, resulting from changes in the chemistry of the brain.
-Specifically, PD causes changes in areas of the brain that produce dopamine, norepinephrine and serotonin — chemicals that are involved in regulating mood, energy, motivation, appetite and sleep.
+Specifically, PD causes changes in areas of the brain that produce A chemical messenger (neurotransmitter) that regulates movement and emotions., norepinephrine and serotonin — chemicals that are involved in regulating mood, energy, motivation, appetite and sleep.

 A person may experience depression at any time in the course of PD, even before diagnosis.
 In addition, the symptoms of depression may come and go.
 It’s important to know that depression can intensify both the motor and cognitive symptoms of PD.
 Researchers have found that people with PD who experience depression begin PD medications for motor symptoms earlier.
 Treating depression can improve quality of life and movement.